Getting Started with Encord

 Click Create to create the folder.
 The folder is listed in Files.

-To import files from cloud storage into Encord, you must create a JSON or CSV file specifying the files you want to upload.
+To register files from cloud storage into Encord, you must create a JSON file specifying the files you want to upload.

-Find helpful scripts for creating JSON and CSV files for the data upload process here.
+Find helpful scripts for creating JSON files for the data registration process here.

 All types of data (videos, images, image groups, image sequences, and DICOM) from a private cloud are added to a Dataset in the same way, by using a JSON or CSV file.
 The file includes links to all images, image groups, videos and DICOM files in your cloud storage.